Russia pledges to act to 'restore' military balance if U.S. quits nuclear arms pact

 “Such measures can make the world more dangerous,” he said during a daily conference call with reporters.

-Despite repeated Russian denials, U.S. authorities believe Moscow is developing and has deployed a ground-launched system in breach of the INF treaty that could allow it to launch a nuclear strike on Europe at short notice.
+Despite repeated Russian denials, U.S. authorities believe Moscow is developing and has deployed a ground-launched system in breach of the treaty that could allow it to launch a nuclear strike on Europe at short notice.

 Trump said the United States would develop equivalent weapons unless Russia and China agreed to a halt in development.
 China is not a party to the treaty.